 The emergence of digital medicine threatens to reshape the entire healthcare value chain—and because drugs interact with nearly every healthcare stakeholder, DTx solutions are leading a variety of players to carve out room for digital solutions.

-The US mental health crisis is only getting worse amid the pandemic, so DTx players that want to remain most attractive to their payer and employer partners should branch out into behavioral healthcare.
+The US mental health crisis is only getting worse amid the pandemic, so DTx players that want to remain most attractive to their payer and employer partners should branch out into behavioral therapies.

 And while we expect to see heightened activity in the space over the next several years, a few hurdles to growth remain: